Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Abstract

 \section{Abstract}

-We present a modular algorithm for learning external potentials in continuous-space free-fermion models including Coulomb potentials in any dimension.
-Compared to the lattice-based approaches, the continuum presents new mathematical challenges: the state space is infinite-dimensional and the Hamiltonian contains the Laplacian, which is unbounded in the continuum and thus produces an unbounded speed of information propagation.
-Our framework addresses these difficulties through novel optimization methods or information-propagation bounds in combination with a priori regularity assumptions on the external potential.
-The resulting algorithm provides a unified and robust approach that covers both Coulomb interactions and other classes of physically relevant potentials.
-One possible application is the characterization of charge and position of nuclei and ions in quantum chemistry.
-Our results thus lay the foundation for a scalable and generalizable toolkit to explore fermionic systems governed by continuous-space interactions.
+The first-principles formulation of quantum mechanics relevant for quantum chemistry and trapped quantum gases involves particles in the continuous space $\mathbb R^d$.
+We present a unified framework and modular algorithm for learning external potentials $V$ with free-fermion models in the continuum.
+Compared to the lattice-based approaches, the continuum presents new mathematical challenges: the state space is infinite-dimensional and the Hamiltonian contains the Laplacian, which is unbounded in the continuum and produces an unbounded speed of information propagation.
+We address these through novel optimization methods and information-propagation bounds in combination with a priori regularity assumptions on the external potential.
+The resulting algorithm provides a unified and robust approach to learn parametric interactions (e.g., Coulomb potentials or periodic potentials) and general smooth functions.
+Our results lay the foundation for a scalable and generalizable toolkit to learn Hamiltonians in continuous space.